-It is clear that one of the main reasons at the moment to choose this type of working is because of the current situation we are living with COVID 19, which has forced a high number of companies to swap to remote working.
+It is clear that one of the main reasons at the moment to choose to have a remote team is because of the current situation we are living with COVID 19, which has forced a high number of companies to swap to this type of work.

 However, here are the reasons many companies are embracing remote work:

-- A big company might find too expensive to bring thousands of employees from all around the world together which is why it is cheaper and faster to do it virtually
+- A big company might find it too expensive to bring thousands of employees from all around the world together.
+That’s why it is cheaper and faster to do it remotely

 - It is also a way to attract top talents as maybe they are located somewhere else in the world.

-- Time saving -Employees won’t need to spend time traveling to the main office for a meeting and can be more time efficient.
-Face to face meetings usually require a fixed time schedule, and on the other hand, employees who meet virtually can catch up from anywhere and can easily resume with their assigned projects.
+- Time-saving -Employees won’t need to spend time travelling to the main office for a meeting and can be more time-efficient.
+Face-to-face meetings usually require a fixed time schedule, on the other hand, employees who meet virtually can catch up from anywhere and can easily resume their assigned projects.

 Here is an example of a template you can use for your icebreaker questions: